Free BASIC Compilers and Interpreters

 Just BASIC creates standalone programs from your BASIC source code.
 (I think it compiles to intermediate code which is then executed by an interpreter.)
 It supports functions, subprograms, control structures like DO/LOOP and SELECT/CASE, has a GUI builder, supports sprite animation, sound and music, and comes with a source level debugger.

-SmallBASIC is a simple language "somewhere between QBASIC and GWBASIC" (from their website), designed to handle mathematics and graphics.
-It was designed to work on PalmOS, but also works on Linux, Win32 and MSDOS.
+SmallBASIC is a language designed to handle mathematics and graphics.
+It includes trigonmetric, matrix and algebraic functions, system, sound and graphic commands, structured programming syntax, an IDE, etc. It works on Linux, Windows, Android, Nokia Internet Tablet, PalmOS and eBookMan.
 It is released under the GNU GPL.

 Mole Basic, or Merty's Own Language Extension Basic, runs on Linux, AIX, Sun and BSD and comes in (C?) source code form which you can modify to extend the language.
 Binaries for Linux is also provided.

-This is a free BASIC compiler, integrated development environment, and debugger that runs on Windows 95/98 and NT, as well as Linux.
-You can actually write graphics and GUI programs that can be compiled by both the Windows and Linux versions without change your source code!
+This is a free BASIC compiler, integrated development environment, and debugger that runs on Windows, as well as Linux.
+You can actually write graphics and GUI programs that can be compiled by both the Windows and Linux versions without changing your source code.

 This is a free BASIC interpreter that compiles and runs on Unix systems.
 It supports subsets of the ANSI Standard for Minimal BASIC and the ANSI Standard for Full BASIC.
 It has been re-released under the GNU GPL (I think it was in the public domain before) and supports MSDOS and POSIX systems (eg Unix, Linux, etc).